zeyao-li/STA303-Professional-Development-Task-ZL/README.md

 ## Contributing

 Files and projects are read only.
-No changes could be applied to the projects.
+No changes should be applied to the files.

 ## License